versioneer-tech/provider-storage/docs/how-to-guides/installation.md

 ## Step 3 – (Optional) Quick Verification

 After the package installs and providers are healthy, you can create a minimal `Storage` claim in your target namespace and verify readiness and credentials.
 See the **Usage & Concepts** guide for details (`kubectl get storages -n <ns>`, and inspect the Secret named after the principal).

-## Step 4 – (Optional) Credential Rotation

-Currently, the provider creates long-lived credentials as Kubernetes secrets in the cluster.
-In order to enable credential rotation you can use the templates in [examples/manifests/](https://github.com/versioneer-tech/provider-storage/tree/main/examples/manifests) to deploy a CronJob which deletes the oldest available credential at the specified `schedule`.
-The `interval` defines how long a credential should live before it is deleted.